State of Washington Classified Job Specification

 Conducts detailed public health food safety monitoring and compliance inspections, Federal Hazard Analysis Critical Control Point inspections, investigations, and/or surveillance of commercial establishments that manufacture, process, hold or transport food products intended for public and/or animal consumption.
 Initiates corrective and enforcement action at the site as needed;

-Conduct analysis of the safety of food production environment and inspection of final product in the such specialized areas as acidified foods, low acid canned foods, egg, seafood, juice, custom meat facilities, slaughter trucks, shell egg, cottage food and direct seller, cannabis infused edibles, and animal feed;
+Conducts analysis of the safety of food production environment and inspection of final product in such specialized areas as acidified foods, low acid canned foods, seafood, juice, custom meat, custom slaughter, slaughter trucks, shell egg, cottage food and direct seller, cannabis, and animal feed;

-Performs inspections of Grade "A" plants and cheese, ice cream, and butter factories to determine initial and continued compliance with all dairy laws; issuance or renewal of permits; reviews animal health test records; and conducts surveys and sampling of water sources and supplies to ensure purity;
+Performs inspections of Grade ‘"A’" farms and plants and manufactured dairy to determine initial and continued compliance with all dairy laws; issuance or renewal of permits; reviews animal health test records; and conducts surveys and sampling of water sources and supplies to ensure purity;

 Conducts review and approval of construction plans for new buildings, remodeling, or addition of new equipment to ensure compliance with science-based mitigation strategies to avoid intentional contamination and eliminate or significantly minimize hazards;